Side Chair CH23

-CH23, a dining room chair, was one of the first pieces of furniture Wegner designed for Carl Hansen & Son in 1951 after having entered into a binding agreement the previous year.
-It was first presented at the Fredericia Furniture Fair alongside CH25, an the easy-chair variant of CH23.
+CH23 ‘Side Chair’ (dining room chair) was one of the first pieces of furniture Wegner designed for Carl Hansen & Søn in 1951 after entering a binding agreement the previous year.
+First presented at the Fredericia Furniture Fair alongside CH25 the easy-chair variant of CH23.
 CH25 was a fixed, more industrial version of the more sophisticated Folding Chair with woven cane (PP512) Wegner had designed in 1949.

 Ref: Hans J. Wegner.
 A Nordic Design Icon from Tønder.
 Edited by Anne Blond.